‘Bleeding radiators’ is when you let out any air that has become trapped inside.

 Check the pressure by having a look at the gauge on your boiler.
 If the pressure is too low, you’ll need to ‘top up’.
 You can do this using the lever or tap on your boiler, known as the filling loop.

 Afterwards, you may want to run another ‘hot test’ to check that your efforts have been successful.
+Simply turn your heating on, wait for all the radiators to heat up and check for any cool spots.

 That’s it!
 Congratulations, now you know just how simple bleeding radiators can be!